nextpyp/pyp/docs/workshop/dhvi_day4.rst

 .. nextpyp:: Step 2: Map and model assessment in ChimeraX
   :collapsible: open

-  * I will be using a prealigned pdb file and files downloaded from nextPYP to demonstrate how one can visualize their final map aligned to a model in Chimera.
+  * We will be using a prealigned pdb file and files downloaded from nextPYP to demonstrate how one can visualize the final map aligned to a model in Chimera.

   * Download files

     - In the :bdg-secondary:`Post-processing` block, go to the **Reconstruction** tab.
 Click on the drop down menu **Select an MRC file to download**.
 Select the **Full-Size Map** and the **Local Resolution Map**.
-You will download the files in MRC format.
+You will download these files in MRC format.

     - We are using a pre-aligned, pre-cropped pdb file (5L93) so do not need to download this.
 For your experiments, you would download whatever model required.